bendehaan/vault-in-practice/README.md

   Make sure you keep this info handy.
 If you lose it you will need to start over.

 - 'vault operator unseal' repeatedly with the info above.
+After having done this three times you will see that the vaul is both initialized and unsealed.

 - Check everything is working; in the client bash run